Pradeep8897/81541282/README.md

 11.1 Implement a C Program for B Tree and perform Insertion of Nodes

 11.2 Implement a C Program for TRIE Tree and perform Insertion  of Nodes

+Day 12

+12.1 Implement a C Program to perform Hashing with all collision resolving techniques

+12.2 Implement a C Program for Min Heap and Max Heap and perform Insertion  of Nodes

+12.3  Implement a C Program to perform Heap sort both ascending and Descending order